 Loca

-This project is a UX design case study focused on improving safety for people who run when it is dark outside.
+This project was a UX design case study focused on improving safety for people who run when it is dark outside.

 Team Members: Lydia Burns, Dipti Gupte, Lakshmi Seelam